Whizz

 Keep in mind, though, that this is only if you’re using bikes from reputable manufacturers, such as Whizz bikes, that use high-quality parts and batteries.
 These e-bikes have gone through thorough safety checks to make sure they are as safe as possible.

-How to Take Care of an E-bike Battery
+How to take care of an e-bike battery

 Of course, just because the chances of your e-bike battery catching fire are low, this doesn’t mean you shouldn’t take some precautionary measures.